arvi-vr/unreal-engine-integration/README.md

 ## Getting Started

-This Integration SDK requires:
-* Unreal Engine 4.22 or newer
+This Integration SDK requires Unreal Engine 4.22 or newer.

 All available documentation you can find in [Developer Center](//arvi-vr.github.io/developer-center/)